Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Install the Helm-Chart

-With Elasticsearch volumes and your `myvalues.yaml` file in place, you can start the installation (__Please note:__ The Helm Release-Name: __axway-elk__ is mandatory as of now):
+With Elasticsearch volumes and your `myvalues.yaml` file in place, you can start the installation:
 ```
-helm install -n apim-elk -f myvalues.yaml axway-elk apim4elastic-3.0.0.tgz
+helm install -n apim-elk -f myvalues.yaml axway-elk https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/releases/download/3.0.0/apim4elastic-helm-3.0.0.tgz
 ```
+👉: __Please note:__ The Helm Release-Name: __axway-elk__ is mandatory

 You may run the following commands to check the status of the deployment, pods, services, etc.
 ```